Agriculture, Food & Wine

 We’re home to the southern hemisphere’s largest cluster of agricultural research expertise.
 We’re committed to helping the world feed 9 billion people by 2050.
 And we’re finding effective new ways for producers to cope with climate change, rising energy costs, environmental degradation and more.

-A Research Consortium Program (RCP) led by the University of Adelaide is supporting South Australia’s primary producers by turning their waste into high-value products.
-The result could be new industries worth over $100m per annum.Read more about Farmer to pharma?
+Our researchers are supporting South Australia’s primary producers by turning their waste into high-value products, potentially worth over $100m per annum.Read more about Farmer to pharma?
 Creating new products from agricultural waste

 It appears that how you use water is more important than how much you use when trying to protect vines from the impact of heatwaves.Read more about A little water can go a long way when battling heatwaves

 Our researchers have found yeasts that naturally occur on wine grapes may improve wines produced in warmer climates.Read more about Wild yeasts may hold key to better wines from warmer climates

 The correct type of cover crop does not adversely affect vine yield and performance, a current research project has found.Read more about Cover crops – get it right, and reap the benefits

 Plant-based liquids have been called milk for centuries.Read more about neither science nor history favours a dairy monopoly